 '''

 from twisted.internet import iocpreactor

 iocpreactor.install()

-from twisted.internet import reactor

 '''

 Epoll-based Reactor

 The EPollReactor will work on any platform that provides epol1, today only Linux 2.6 and over.
 The implementation of the epoll reactor currently uses the Level Triggered interface, which is basically like poll() but scales much better.